AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

-### Standard Shader-Semantic Operator Nodes
+### Standard Library Shader Nodes

 The Standard MaterialX Library defines the following nodes and node variants operating on "shader"-semantic types.

-* **`mix`**: linear blend between two surface/displacement/volumeshader closures.
-    * `bg` (surface/displacement/volumeshader): the name of the background shader-semantic node
-    * `fg` (surface/displacement/volumeshader): the name of the foreground shader-semantic node
-    * `mix` (float): the blending factor used to mix the two input closures
+Standard library shaders do not respond to external illumination; please refer to the [**MaterialX Physically Based Shading Nodes**](./MaterialX.PBRSpec.md#materialx-pbs-library) document for definitions of additional nodes and shader constructors which do respond to illumination.

+<a id="node-surfaceunlit"> </a>

 * **`surface_unlit`**: an unlit surface shader node, representing a surface that can emit and transmit light, but does not receive illumination from light sources or other surfaces.
 Output type surfaceshader.
     * `emission` (float): the surface emission amount; default is 1.0